Tax Guide for Film and Television

 Understanding tax credit issues related to your business can be time-consuming and complicated.
-We understand this and want to help provide the information you need.
-We have created this guide to help you understand a sales and use tax credit opportunity that can potentially be applied to your filmmaking business.
-This guide will assist you with applying for the tax credit and obtaining a refund of qualified sales and use taxes.
+We understand this and want to help by providing the information you need.
+We have created this guide to help you understand a sales and use tax credit opportunity that potentially applies to your filmmaking business.
+This guide will help you apply for the tax credit and obtain a tax refund if you qualify.

 Overview

-If you own a business in California, and you expect to be making sales, leasing equipment, or purchasing items from out of state, you must apply for a seller's permit or otherwise register with the California Department of Tax and Fee Administration (CDTFA).
+If you own a business in California, and you expect to make sales, lease equipment, or purchase items from out of state, you must apply for a seller's permit or otherwise register with us.
 When you hold a seller's permit, you must file sales and use tax returns and pay any sales or use tax due on your sales and purchases.
-Whether you are a new filmmaker in California or growing your existing filmmaking business, you may be eligible for a tax credit that can be used against your sales and use tax liabilities.
+Whether you are a new filmmaker in California or growing your existing filmmaking business, you may be eligible for a tax credit that can be used to reduce the sales and use tax you owe.

 Register with CDTFA